bsmirnov12/ETL-Project/README.md

 Source data (car information) was initially represented as poorly structured text in HTML format.
 The result of the extraction - JSON files with well structured data suitable for loading into MongoDB.
-The convertion of one to another, performed in the scraing scripts, constitutes **transformation** phase.
+The convertion of one to another, performed in the scraping scripts, constitutes **transformation** phase.

 Extracted string from web pages were transformed based on the semantics of data.
 For example, the price information is typically represented on a web page as a string in a form ``$15,960.00``,